disconnectme/disconnect/README.markdown

 7. (Re)start Firefox.
 8. To test after you make a change, be sure to restart Firefox.
 9. Push your changes.
-10. Send us pull requests.
+10. Send us pull requests!

 ### In Safari